-EXCLUSIVE: Inside The CDC – Tracking The Coronavirus
+EXCLUSIVE: Inside the CDC – Tracking the Coronavirus

 ATLANTA, Ga.
-(WJBF) The World Health Organization says nearly 1400 people have died from the coronavirus, mostly in China where the virus orginated from.
-So far, the CDC has tested more than 400 case from airport screenings across the US and local health departments and 15 people have tested positive for the disease.
+(WJBF) — The World Health Organization says nearly 1400 people have died from the coronavirus, mostly in China where the virus originated from.
+So far, the CDC has tested more than 400 cases from airport screenings across the US and local health departments and 15 people have tested positive for the disease.

 The CDC says around 600 people are in quarantine across the country and most of them are State Department employees who recently returned from China.
 “The cases in the United States have mostly been in travelers who are returning from Hubei province in Central China.
 There have been two instances of transmission in the US that have been household contacts from people who returned from Wuhan and developed symptoms,” said Jay Butler, Deputy Director, Infectious Diseases CDC.